jamesdiacono/Replete/README.md

 A __scope__ holds the value of every variable or function declared during evaluation, allowing them to be used in future evaluations.
 Distinct scopes provide a degree of isolation, however the same global object is shared by all scopes.

-A message may contain additional properties, although these are ignored by Replete.

-The _capabilities_ parameter passed to Replete's constructors should be an object containing the following methods:
+The _capabilities_ parameter passed to Replete's constructors is an object with the following methods:

 ### capabilities.source(_message_)
 The __source__ capability extracts the source from a _message_ object, before it is evaluated.
 The returned Promise resolves to a string containing JavaScript source code.